AlexanderHammer/OrleansDigitalTwins/README.md

 # Introduction
-Project to tryouot the features of Microsoft Orleans
+Project to tryout the features of Microsoft Orleans

 # Getting Started
 1. Build and start silo's